rabidaudio/rabid.audio/_templates/post.md

 ---
-title:              # Titles shouldn't be more than 33 chars for good formatting.
+title:      %TITLE%     # Titles shouldn't be more than 33 chars for good formatting.
 subtitle:               # Roll over into the subtitle if neccessary (optional)
+date:       %DATE%      # 2008-12-14 10:30:00 +0900
 layout:     post
 published:  true
-category:           # colored categories are: [software, hardware, music, policy]
+category:   %CATEGORY%  # colored categories are: [software, hardware, music, policy]
 tags:
 mathjax:    false       # enable this if you want to use LaTeX

 #######################################################
 ## Guest posters: uncomment and fill in as much or as little as you like, in the order you want them to appear.